A massive upgrade for over 7000 document signing users.

 The results

-We also promoted the new signing updates to users who haven’t used the signing function recently and had 30% of those users then flow through to using the signing tool, equating to around 630 users.
+We also promoted the new signing updates to users who haven’t used the signing function recently and had 30% of those users then began using the signing tool, equating to around 630 users.
+So far we also saw a significant increase in monthly average users of the signing function from just over 300 to over 1300 users.